gbraekmans/enshure/doc/code/principles.rst

 Project goals
 =============

 This page explains why the enSHure is designed the way it is.
-Nothing in here is really important if you want to contribute to the project. enSHure is designed with these principles in mind:
+Nothing on this page is critical if you just want to contribute to the project.
+It provides some background information for anyone who's interested.

 Hackable: Make it your own
 --------------------------